hilarion-works/basic-web-with-login/README.md

 ## Approach

-- Services are built in python/nodejs/go and reactjs
+- Services are built in nodejs and reactjs all in typescript
-- Database is official mongodb/posgresql/mysql docker container
+- Database is official posgresql docker container
 - Service images are built as needed
 - docker-compose is used to orchestrate containers